spiropoulos94/url-crawler/backend/BACKEND_ARCHITECTURE_OVERVIEW.md

 # ⏺ Backend Architecture Overview

-Your backend is a Go-based web crawler service with a clean architecture following domain-driven design principles.
+This backend is a Go-based web crawler service with a clean architecture following domain-driven design principles.
 Here's how it's structured:

 ---